DCC-EX/website/CONTRIBUTING.md

 We will assume that you have an appropriate text editor and Git installed on your machine.
 We recommend the free Visual Studio Code IDE (VSC) and Git Bash.
 For version control, you could also use Git Desktop or with Git, VSC, and the GitLens plugin for VSC installed on your computer, you can manage everything from within VSC.

 1. Clone both the "website" and "dcc-ex.github.io" repositories to your local machine.
 (Instructions: [Cloning a repository in GitHub](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository))
-2. Install Python (which also installs pip) then use pip to install mkdocs (instructions at [mkdocs.org](https://www.mkdocs.org/))
+2. Install Python (which also installs pip) then use pip to install mkdocs and the material theme with "pip install mkdocs-material"
 3. Using Git Bash, go to the "website" folder and make a branch: $ git checkout -b <your-name>-changes (you can use VSC and the GitLens add on to do all this too)
-4. From Git Bash or a Command Prompt, run "mkdocs serve" to start up the software that turns .md markdown files in to .html files.
+4. From Git Bash or a Command Prompt, change to the "website" repository and run "mkdocs serve" to start up the software that turns .md markdown files in to .html files.
 Leave it running.
 (You may want to open both a Git command prompt and a Windows Command prompt or Mac Terminal window, so that the mkdocs server can be running in one while you use the Git Bash window to do your commits)
 5. Open a Browser and go to "localhost:8000".
 The DCC++ EX website should load.
 6. Open VSC and edit the files in the "website" folder.
 You will be only changing files in the "docs" subfolder and the mkdocs.yml file (if necessary).
 The browser should update the website in real time as you save changes.
 7. Save in your editor and use "Git Add" and "Git commit" often to save changes.
 (VSC is one click to commit.
 It prompts to add unstaged files).